toopher/toopher-docker/centos6-i386/README.md

 ```

 ## Refreshing the tarball
-To build the tarball that is referenced in `Dockerfile` we use Vagrant to build up a CentOS VM that can run through docker's [`mkimage-yum`](https://github.com/docker/docker/blob/master/contrib/mkimage-yum.sh) steps.
+To build the tarball that is referenced in the `Dockerfile` we use Vagrant to build up a CentOS VM that can run through docker's [`mkimage-yum`](https://github.com/docker/docker/blob/master/contrib/mkimage-yum.sh) steps.
 Here's how that's done:

 ```
 vagrant up
 vagrant ssh
 cd /vagrant
-chmod u+x make-docker-image.sh
 sudo ./make-docker-image.sh
 exit
 vagrant -f destroy